Elisabeth Leonskaja: Life and career

 Leonskaja left the Soviet Union in 1978 and has since resided in Vienna.
 A performance at the 1979 Salzburg Festival won her international recognition.
 A notable recording of hers is of Edvard Grieg's arrangement for two pianos of Mozart's piano sonatas K. 545 and K. 533/494, in a duo with Sviatoslav Richter, with whom she built a close friendship and collaboration.
 She performed chamber music with string quartets such as the Alban Berg Quartett, the Belcea Quartet, Borodin Quartet, Artemis Quartet, and Jerusalem Quartet.
 She recorded many years for Teldec, now for German label MDG, and presently for several different labels including Warner, who have also re-released a number of recordings.
 She also gives many masterclasses.

+In 2025 a scheduled concert in Eindhoven, Netherlands, was canceled.
+On 21 November 2025, the pianist performed in Moscow with Russian conductor Yuri Bashmet, who openly supports the Russian president Vladimir Putin.
+The concert was designated for Russian soldiers and their families.
+After the Ukrainian embassy contacted the venue the concert was canceled, citing a guideline by the trade association of theatres and concert halls, in response to the Russian and Belarusian aggression against Ukraine.
+This guideline asks members not to cooperate with individuals who support Russia and Belarus in this war.

 Personal life

 Leonskaja was married for a short time to the violinist Oleg Kagan.